Gerald-Ju/Cplusplus_Tutorial_ILC/README.md

 # Cplusplus_Tutorial_ILC

-This is for Professional Studio B ILC.
+This is for Professional Studio B ILC (University Course).

 It follows the C++ Tutorial for Beginners - Full Course by freeCodeCamp.org